Pollen Blamed for Deadly Asthma Attack, Killing Teen Celebrating End of Exams

 ‘Complete and Utter Shock’

-Dale’s family contributors said his extreme response to pollen stuck with them by using wonder as he became diagnosed with bronchial asthma when he was aged five and had suffered one bronchial asthma assault 4 years earlier.
+Dale’s family contributors said his extreme response to pollen was stuck with them by using wonder as he was diagnosed with bronchial asthma when he was aged five and had suffered one bronchial asthma attack 4 years earlier.

-Dale’s mother and father simplest these days made the difficult selection to talk up approximately his death to assist others in emerging as extra privy to the ability dangers of what can cause a fatal bronchial asthma attack.
+Dale’s mother and father simplest these days made the difficult decision to talk up approximately his death to help others in emerging as extra privy to the ability dangers of what can cause a fatal asthma attack.

 The mom described the six days she spent in a medical institution as a “complete and utter shock.”